golang/build/cmd/buildlet/stage0/README.md

 # golang.org/x/build/cmd/buildlet/stage0

-The stage0 command looks up the buildlet's URL from its environment (GCE metadata service, scaleway, etc), downloads it, and runs it.
+The stage0 command looks up the buildlet's URL from its environment (GCE metadata service, EC2, etc), downloads it, and runs it.